 Come to Lake Placid for the outdoors and stay for the culture.
-Get to know this village bustling with activity by indulging in world class live performances, an outdoor music festival, and movies in a historic 1920’s theater.
+Get to know this bustling village by indulging in world class live performances, an outdoor music festival, and movies in a historic 1920s theater.
 Below is a list of some of the village’s greatest attractions for art, music, theater, and more.
 All of these destinations are conveniently located downtown and walkable from most lodging in the Lake Placid area.

 A journey back in time - Tour Olympic heritage

 Being home to the 1932 and 1980 Winter Olympics makes this village a fascinating, globally inspired place.
 Just look up and you can see the massive ski jumps towering above.
 Take a scenic gondola ride up the 4865 foot Whiteface Mountain where skiers continue to race to the finish line.
 Tour the Herb Brooks Arena where history was made during the 1980 Winter Olympics when the U.S. Men’s Hockey Team won the gold against the Soviet Union — by a hair.
 American figure skater Linda Fratianne won her silver medal here.
 Stand in these landmark spaces to bask in Olympic glory.